akashprasadniravath/predictive-model-loan-heart-risk/README.md

-# predictive-model-loan-heart-risk
-This project focuses on building a statistical and predictive modeling pipeline using a dataset containing over 4,000 entries and 14 attributes.
-The primary objective is to analyze health-related data to identify and evaluate key factors contributing to the risk of cardiovascular disease (CVD), particularly heart attacks.
+Cardiovascular Risk Prediction Using Data Analytics

 Project Overview
-This project aims to analyze a comprehensive healthcare dataset containing over 4,000 records and 14 attributes to uncover insights into the risk factors behind cardiovascular diseases (CVD), particularly heart attacks.
-Alongside this, the project also models potential loan demand across different U.S. regions and incorporates a dashboard that refreshes periodically based on new data retrieved from external agencies.
+This project focuses on analyzing a structured healthcare dataset containing over 4,000 records and 14 medical attributes to identify and model the risk factors associated with cardiovascular diseases (CVD), with a specific emphasis on predicting the likelihood of heart attacks.
+The project employs a combination of statistical analysis, predictive modeling, and interactive data visualization to uncover patterns within patient records and provide actionable health insights through a dynamic dashboard.

-Through a structured approach involving data inspection, exploration, modeling, and visualization, the project applies statistical and machine learning techniques to build meaningful predictions and business insights.

 Objective
-The main goals of this project are:
+The primary goals of this project were:

-To inspect and clean the dataset by handling missing values, detecting duplicates, and understanding the structure of the data.

-To explore data visually and statistically, focusing on demographic and clinical variables influencing CVD.

-To model and predict the occurrence of heart attacks using logistic regression and other techniques.

-To analyze the correlation between health indicators and financial factors such as loan demand.

-To build an interactive dashboard that presents real-time insights into patient profiles and loan projections.
+To conduct a thorough inspection of the dataset, including the identification of missing values, duplicates, and structural characteristics.
+To explore the data using statistical summaries and visual techniques that highlight trends in age, cholesterol levels, blood pressure, thalassemia, and gender.
+To distinguish between categorical and continuous variables and analyze their relationship with cardiovascular risk.
+To develop a logistic regression model for predicting heart attack risk and validate it using a confusion matrix.
+To utilize pair plots and visual exploration tools to study correlations across all variables.
+To build an interactive Tableau dashboard that contrasts healthy versus at-risk individuals and illustrates the relationships between key health indicators.

 Key Features
 1. Data Import and Cleaning

-Loaded data from an Excel source.

-Identified and treated missing values and duplicate records.

-Produced summary statistics for all numerical and categorical variables.
+The dataset was imported from an Excel source and cleaned through the treatment of missing values and the removal of duplicates.
+Structural integrity and completeness were confirmed before proceeding with deeper analysis.
+Summary statistics were generated to better understand data distributions.

 2. Exploratory Data Analysis (EDA)

-Used count plots and histograms to understand distributions.

-Studied CVD incidence by age, gender, and resting blood pressure anomalies.

-Examined cholesterol, thalassemia, and peak exercise metrics as risk indicators.
+EDA was used to visualize categorical variables through count plots and histograms.
+The analysis examined the incidence of heart disease by age group, explored anomalies in resting blood pressure, and evaluated gender composition.
+Cholesterol levels, thalassemia, and exercise-related features were also explored for their potential impact on heart disease.

-3. Modeling and Prediction
+3. Statistical Modeling and Prediction

-Investigated multivariate relationships using pair plots.

-Built a logistic regression model to predict heart attack likelihood.

-Validated predictions using a confusion matrix for accuracy.

-4. Dashboard Development

-Created interactive Tableau dashboards.

-Compared profiles of healthy vs. diseased individuals.

-Showcased the relationship between attributes in a dynamic view.

-Enabled periodic refresh using live data connections.
+A logistic regression model was implemented to predict the probability of heart attacks based on key variables.
+Model validation was conducted using a confusion matrix to assess its predictive performance.
+Pair plots were used to explore inter-variable relationships and to support feature selection.

+4. Dashboarding and Visualization
+An interactive dashboard was developed using Tableau to present findings visually.
+It allowed users to compare the profiles of healthy and diseased individuals, explore the role of various attributes, and interact with health trend data in a meaningful way.
+The dashboard was designed to support future updates through dynamic data integration.

+5. Additional Insights
+The project provided a comprehensive look at how various demographic and medical factors correlate with cardiovascular health.
+It allowed for deeper understanding of high-risk profiles and can be used as a foundation for preventive strategies in healthcare settings.

 Summary of Achievements
-Developed a complete data science workflow from raw data to insights.

-Modeled healthcare risk and financial demand with predictive accuracy.

-Delivered a user-friendly dashboard for stakeholders and decision-makers.

-Aligned analytics with real-world health and economic objectives.
+The project demonstrated a complete data analytics pipeline—from raw data cleaning and exploration to predictive modeling and visual storytelling.
+It identified key health indicators strongly associated with heart attack risk and validated these findings with statistical rigor.
+The use of Tableau enhanced accessibility and stakeholder engagement through clear, dynamic visual representations of complex health data.

 Conclusion
-This project demonstrates the use of data analytics, statistical modeling, and visualization tools to address critical questions in both healthcare and financial sectors.
-By identifying key predictors of heart disease and modeling loan demand, the project contributes to smarter, data-driven decision-making processes.
+This project highlights the effectiveness of combining data analysis, machine learning, and visualization to solve real-world healthcare problems.
+By predicting cardiovascular risk using patient-level data and representing it through an interactive dashboard, the project supports data-driven decisions in medical research, clinical screening, and public health policy.
+It showcases the power of data science in uncovering critical insights that can save lives.